 The Pendjari National Park is an area of 2755 square kilometers in the upper north-western part of Benin.
 The park is part of the WAP complex (W-Arli-Pendjari) which is a vast protected area in Benin, Burkina Faso and Niger.
 The hills and cliffs of the Atakora make the northwest area one of the most beautiful in Benin and provide a wonderful backdrop to the Pendjari National Park which, despite its remoteness, remains one of the most interesting in West Africa.

 The national park is famous for the variety of its wildlife as it is home to some of the last populations of elephants, West African lions, hippopotamuses, buffalos and various types of West African antelopes.
 The Park is also known for being a paradise for bird watchers.

-Day 7: Overnight on a full board basis at Campement de la Pendjari or similar
+On Day 7, you overnight on a full board basis at Campement de la Pendjari or similar.

-Day 8: Overnight on a full board basis at Hotel Taneka Koko or similar
+On Day 8, you overnight on a full board basis at Hotel Taneka Koko or similar.

 COPARGO - DASSA

 A nice walk to discover old Taneka villages located on a mountain with the same name.
 The villages are made up of round houses covered with a conical roof protected at the top by a terra cotta pot.
 The upper part of the village is inhabited by the young initiated and by the fetish priests who only cover themselves with a goat skin and always carry a long pipe.
 This ethnic group has been living on an archaeological site for centuries, in fact it looks as if the first inhabitants (from Kabye origins) moved to the mountain during the IX century.
 Since then, other populations have joined to so form a kind of melting-pot where despite the fact that each group has kept its own cults and initiation rites, they defined common religious and political institutions.